Christchurch Municipal Chambers: Other uses

 Parliament passed a Christchurch Municipal Offices Leasing Act in 1922, which allowed council to lease the building that was situated on Reserve 10.
 The Canterbury Chamber of Commerce took the lease and held it until 1987.
 Part of the building was subleased to the Canterbury Promotion Council, later known as Christchurch and Canterbury Marketing, and they were in the building until October 2000.
 Part of their function was to provide the main tourist information centre for Christchurch.

 The building was taken over again by the council and opened as an exhibition, event and meeting space for the community in July 2002, branded as Our City O-Tautahi.
 It is one of Christchurch's major tourist attractions.

 Earthquake damage

 Our City was damaged in the 2010 Canterbury earthquake and was closed, with heavy bracing installed around the building.
 The building is insured for NZ$5.8m, but repair options are in excess of that.
 One of the options has been estimated at NZ$10.5m.

+In April 2024 the scaffolding was removed from around the building.